SavvyDev84/non-custodial-defi/README.md

 ## Contact Information

-For questions, suggestions, or collaboration, please reach out to [Your Name](mailto:your.email@example.com) or follow on [Twitter](https://twitter.com/yourusername).
+For questions, suggestions, or collaboration, please reach out to [Telegram](https://t.me/jellyfit) or follow on [Twitter](https://twitter.com/savvydev84).

 ---